Save your trees before it’s too late.

-Are you sick of non-stop pest, fungi and other uncontrollable elements in your back and front yard trees?
+Are you sick of non-stop pests, fungi, and other uncontrollable elements in your back and front yard trees?

-Most of our habitats in Bonners Ferry express its natural beauty, it glows and it stands out even without the help of landscaping, trimming, reshaping, etc. But it is just that some of our little creatures are trying to destroy these trees.
+Most of our habitats in Bonners Ferry express their natural beauty; they glow and stand out even without the help of landscaping, trimming, reshaping, etc. But it is just that some of our little creatures are trying to destroy these trees.

-In this case, we have to learn 1.)
-Types of the diseases that usually attack our trees 2.)
-Assess if it can be a DIY project 3.)
+In this case, we have to learn: 1.)
+Types of diseases that usually attack our trees; 2.)
+Assess if it can be a DIY project; 3.)
 Do we have any idea with regards to the right timing or ideal season of when to treat our trees?
 4.)
-If not, who will and how to eradicate those problems.
+If not, who will and how will we eradicate those problems?

 Anthracnose is a fungal disease that tends to attack plants in the spring when the weather is cool and wet, primarily on leaves and twigs.
 The fungi overwinter in dead twigs and fallen leaves.
 Cool, rainy weather creates perfect conditions for the spores to spread.
-Dry and hot weather stop the progression of the disease that may begin again once the weather conditions become optimal.
+Dry and hot weather stop the progression of the disease, which may begin again once the weather conditions become optimal.
 The problem can be cyclic but is rarely fatal.
-Anthracnose fungus infects many deciduous and evergreen trees and shrubs, as well as fruits, vegetables and grass.
+Anthracnose fungus infects many deciduous and evergreen trees and shrubs, as well as fruits, vegetables, and grass.
 Anthracnose is noticeable along the leaves and the veins as small lesions.
-These dark, sunken lesions may also be found on stems, flowers and fruits.
-In order to distinguish between anthracnose and other leaf spot diseases, you should carefully examine the undersides of leaves for a number of small tan to brown dots, about the size of a pin head
+These dark, sunken lesions may also be found on stems, flowers, and fruits.
+In order to distinguish between anthracnose and other leaf spot diseases, you should carefully examine the undersides of leaves for a number of small tan to brown dots, about the size of a pinhead.

-Control: For management of sycamore anthracnose, begin foliar applications of fungicides two weeks before bud break.
-Alternatively, trunk inject with a systemic fungicide.
+Control: For the management of sycamore anthracnose, begin foliar applications of fungicides two weeks before bud break.
+Alternatively, trunks can be injected with a systemic fungicide.
 The most effective active ingredient is thiabendazole.
 In the case of dogwood anthracnose, foliar applications must begin at bud break and continue all through the growing season to protect the tree.
 For dogwood anthracnose, propiconazole is an effective fungicide.
 Good sanitation practices can also help reduce disease inoculum.

 - Apple scab